Andrej Lamut / Selling Exhibition opening

 opening and talk with the artist: Thursday, 28 February 2019, 18:00

 At the first selling exhibition in 2019, UGM presents the emerging photographer Andrej Lamut and his latest photographif series, Mnemosis.
-A selection of works from the series will be available for purchase at affordable prices.
+A selection of works from the series will be available for purchase at reasonable prices.
 The artist and curator Simona Vidmar will introduce the exhibition with a talk, and of corse, there will be bubbles!
 Come and take art to your home!

 Mnemosis is a photographic series by Andrej Lamut in which he deliberately moves away from depicting the material reality to unveil vast inner worlds, full of inexplicable, often fictitious images.
 In the series, the author explores daytime parahypnagogia, an altered state of consciousness between sleep and wakefulness, usually accompanied by flashes of thought, insight or creativity, that are quickly forgotten once the episode has passed.